mpiorowski/rusve/README.md

 For now this project will be the one that i will try to keep up to date and update it with new functionalities.
 SvelteKit + Rust is an perfect combo for me now :)

-Check out my other, similar projects if You it:
+Check out my other, similar projects if You need it:
 - [Go with SvelteKit using gRPC](https://github.com/mpiorowski/go-svelte-grpc)
 - [NodeJs with SvelteKit using GraphQL](https://github.com/mpiorowski/microservices-ts-fastify-svelte)